 I honestly can't ever recall having the real stuff until I was an adult.

 I certainly never had it at a restaurant.
-My favorite thing to order on vacation for breakfast was always french toast, so I had a lot of syrup during those trip, but never the legit stuff.
+My favorite thing to order on vacation for breakfast was always French toast, so I had a lot of syrup during those trips, but never the legit stuff.

 Now as an adult I have come to learn that real maple syrup is a magical elixir that is one of the most tasty things ever created on this planet.